CtrlK

 Suggestions

-Remove or significantly condense the 'What is Yellow Network?' section - Claude doesn't need explanations of what state channels or chain abstraction are
+Remove or drastically shorten the 'What is Yellow Network?' section and architecture diagram — Claude doesn't need conceptual explanations of state channels or chain abstraction to use the SDK.

 DimensionReasoningScore